 Educators all over the world use Cooking in the Archives in the classroom.
 In introductory college courses on early modern literature, I often show the image of this recipe “To presarue aprecockes” and ask students to try to decipher the difficult handwriting and non-standard spelling.
 After reading the recipe we can discuss sugar, domestic labor, manuscript cookbooks, humoral theory, preservation strategies, and a range of other topics.

-At Penn State Abington, I work with undergraduate researchers on a project called “What’s in a Recipe?”
-Students transcribe recipe manuscripts, learn about food and medicine in the early modern period, and develop individual research projects.
-I’ve reflected on this project on the Early Modern Recipes Online Collective site: “Undergraduate Recipe Research”
+At Penn State Abington, I teach a project-based digital humanities course using items in Eberly Family Special Collections via PSU Libraries Digital Collections.
+In the past, I worked with undergraduate researchers on a project called “What’s in a Recipe?”
+In this course and this project, students transcribe recipe manuscripts, learn about food and medicine in the early modern period, and develop individual research projects.

 Handout from MLA/SAA 2019 – Teaching Transcription with “My Lady Chanworth’s Receipt for Jumballs” (download a printable PDF)